nus-cs2103-AY2324S1/ip/docs/README.md

 -------------------------------------------
 ```

-### `bye` - say bye to Duke!
+### `bye` - say bye to Dukey!

-Duke will reply.
+Dukey will reply.
 Dukey will still be usable afterwards.

 Format: `bye`